All Episodes

 No.

-Foreign policy going great guns for him?
+Foreign policy going great guns for them?

 No.

-Obamacare, that's a there's some brand new horror stories today about Obamacare that I will have for you as the program unfolds.
+There's some brand new horror stories today about Obamacare that I will have for you as the program unfolds.

-Hold that thought because I will get to it as the program unfolds.
+Yeah, hold that thought because I will get to it as the program unfolds.

-It hasn't rolled out in anywhere close, any way close to the way it was promised.
+It hasn't rolled out in anywhere close, anyway close to the way it was promised.

 There are no good vibes about it.